 I drove away in tears.
 It was a sunny day, filled with the sweetness of blue sky and wispy clouds and the promise of spring.
-Yet I had just deposited my aging mother at her new assisted living home.
-My dear, ornery, self sufficient-country-girl mother, who had worked full time long before it was fashionable, who had raised five children and canned peaches and tomatoes and made frosted Christmas cookies and lemon birthday cakes, who had cleaned the house from top to bottom each week and sewed my clothes and knitted our mittens and still found time to tend her beloved flower garden.
-I had left this mother alone, terrified, and, in her progressive dementia, profoundly hurt, betrayed, and confused, hitting me and screaming at me in rage.
+Yet I had just deposited my aging and mentally impaired mother at her new assisted living home: my dear, ornery, self-sufficient, country-girl mother, who had worked full time long before it was fashionable, who had raised five children and canned peaches and tomatoes and made frosted Christmas cookies and lemon birthday cakes, who had cleaned the house from top to bottom each week and sewed my clothes and knitted our mittens and still found time to tend her beloved flower garden.
+I had left this mother alone, terrified, and, in her progressive dementia, profoundly hurt, betrayed, and confused, hitting me as I left her and screaming at me in rage.
 “I can’t do this!”
 I cried to the steering wheel and any gods who might be listening.
-“I can’t do this.”
+“I can’t do this; I can’t do this.”

 My young mother was, indeed, all of the wonderful things I spoke of.
-Nevertheless, generations of trauma in the families of each of my parents led to a darkness and anguish that surfaced in our family relationships all too often in my growing years.
-Like all of us in our ordinary human development, I closed off and closed down around what was to painful or too overwhelming for my developing nervous system to, alone, try to integrate.
-I developed strategies to try to avoid what was overwhelming and to cobble together a coherent and reliable sense of a personal self.
-(More on this later.)
+Nevertheless, generations of trauma in the families of each of my parents led to a darkness that had surfaced in our family all too often in my growing years.
+Like most of us in our ordinary human development, I had closed off and closed down around what was too overwhelming for my little developing nervous system to integrate.
+I developed strategies to try to avoid all of the intense and confusing emotions that were simply too much.
+I cobbled together a functional and more or less reliable sense of a stable personal self.
 This worked fine (sort of) as long as I could avoid life experiences that touched into what I had learned to avoid.
 When my Mom started being irrational and abusive and violent in her dementia, my carefully constructed strategies were more than threatened.
 I spiraled into an anguish that had long since been buried.